Ancurio/mkxp/README.md

 Midi support is enabled by default; you can disable it via `qmake CONFIG+=DISABLE_MIDI`, in which case the fluidsynth dependency is dropped.
 When building fluidsynth yourself, you can disable almost all options (audio drivers etc.) as they are not used.
 Note that upstream fluidsynth has support for sharing soundfont data between synthesizers (mkxp uses multiple synths), so if your memory usage is very high, you might want to try compiling fluidsynth from git master.

+By default, mkxp switches into the directory where its binary is contained and then starts reading the configuration and resolving relative paths.
+In case this is undesired (eg. when the binary is to be installed to a system global, read-only location), it can be turned off by adding `DEFINES+=WORKDIR_CURRENT` to qmake's arguments.

 **MRI-Binding**: pkg-config will look for `ruby-2.1.pc`, but you can modify mkxp.pro to use 2.0 instead.
 This is the default binding, so no arguments to qmake needed (`BINDING=MRI` to be explicit).

 **MRuby-Binding**: place the "mruby" folder into the project folder and build it first.
 Add `BINDING=MRUBY` to qmake's arguments.